SimonEich/React-Github-Codespace/README.md

+This is not my creation.
+I'm was using the Editor Atom for a log time.
+Now I try to get familyar with some other Editors like Github-Codspace and Visual Studio.
+React is a Language on my bucket list in forseeable time.

 # GitHub Codespaces ♥️ React

 Welcome to your shiny new Codespace running React!
 We've got everything fired up and running for you to explore React.